 Making the broth is a simple process of mixing all the ingredients together in a pot.
 Motsunabe broth is made with dashi, chicken bouillon powder, light soy sauce, dark soy sauce, mirin, sake, light brown sugar, oyster sauce, grated garlic and grated ginger.

-Once the ingredients are mixed, place the pot on the stove and bring it to a boil over a medium heat.
+Once the ingredients are mixed, place the pot on the stove and bring it to a boil over medium heat.

 Once the broth is hot, add the motsu, burdock root, tofu and roughly chopped cabbage.